 The Department of Biological Sciences offers Master of Science and Doctor of Philosophy degrees in the fields of biotechnology; cell and extracellular matrix biology; cell and organ systems physiology; ecology and evolution; microbiology; molecular biology and genetics; and plant biology.
 Formalized Graduate Tracks have been established to provide students with customized research and career mentorship.
 Financial aid is available to all graduate students in the form of assistantships.
-The stipend level for 2003-2004 is \$18,000 per year.
+The stipend level for 2002-2003 is \$18,000 per year.
 In addition, all graduate assistants in Biological Sciences receive a full tuition scholarship from the University of Delaware.

 RESEARCH FACILITIES

-The Department of Biological Sciences occupies Wolf Hall and much of the McKinly Laboratory building and has modern well-equipped laboratories for research and teaching.
+The Department of Biological Sciences occupies Wolf Hall and much of the McKinly Laboratory building and has modern wellequipped laboratories for research and teaching.
 The buildings are adjacent and located on the main campus mall.
 Resources include facilities with automated DNA sequencing and gene array analysis, cell culture and hybridoma core laboratories, fluorescence and confocal microscopes, newly-renovated animal research space with a staffed transgenic mouse facility, constant temperature rooms and growth chambers, ultracentrifuges, liquid scintillation and gamma spectrometers, and access to scanning and transmission electron microscopes.
 Other research resources are readily available through collaborations with scientists in other departments at the University of Delaware and at the Delaware Biotechnology Institute, a new venture supported by the State, the University and local industry.

-Graduate admission criteria of the Department include a recommended minimum scholastic index (grade point average on a 4.0 point scale) of 3.0 overall and 3.0 in the sciences.
-The Graduate Record Examination (GRE) General test (Verbal, Quantitative, and Analytical) is required.
-Competitive scores are approximately 550 (Verbal), and 650 (Quantitative, Analytical).
+Graduate admission criteria of the Department include a recommended minimum scholastic index (grade point average on a 4.0 point scale) of 2.8 overall and 3.0 in the sciences.
+The Graduate Record Examination (GRE) General test (Verbal, Quantitative, and Analytical) is required, and the GRE Advanced Biology test is highly recommended.
+Competitive scores are approximately 550 (Verbal), 650 (Quantitative, Analytical), and 650 (Advanced Biology).

-Admission to the graduate program in Biological Sciences requires demonstrated academic excellence and the following (or the equivalent): two years of biological sciences; one year of mathematics, preferably to include calculus and/or statistics; one year of college physics; one year of inorganic (general) chemistry; and one course in organic chemistry.
+Admission to the graduate program in Biological Sciences requires demonstrated academic excellence and the following (or the equivalent): two years of biological sciences; one year of mathematics, preferably to include calculus and/or statistics; one year of college physics; one year of inorganic chemistry; and one course in organic chemistry.
 Any deficiency in undergraduate training must be made up (without graduate credit) during the first year of graduate study.

-must include three letters Applications recommendation (sent directly to the University of Delaware Office of Graduate Studies) from persons able to judge the applicant's ability to pursue graduate study.
+Applications must include three letters of recommendation to the Office of Graduate Studies from persons able to judge the applicant's ability to pursue graduate study.
 If you would like an information packet mailed to you, please e-mail ccoletta@udel.edu or, preferably, application can be made electronically to the University's Office of Graduate Studies.
 Applications normally are considered only for fall entrance, but applicants who are U.S. citizens or permanent residents may request permission to enroll during the spring or summer semester.
-Application materials must be complete by October 1 in order to be considered for spring admission.
+Application materials must be complete by November 30 in order to be considered for spring admission.
 International applicants are considered only for fall admission.
-Complete applications received by January 15 have optimal consideration for fall admission and financial aid; April 15 is the final Departmental deadline.
-In exceptional circumstances, we can consider late applications from U.S. citizens until June 15.
+To ensure optimum consideration for fall admission, complete applications should be received at this University by January 15.
+The deadline for the submission of complete applications is April 15.